 - Cutting board

 - Large, sharp knife for cutting brisket when it is done

 - Carving board with a rim to catch juices or a cutting board placed inside a rimmed cookie sheet

-- Make sure the oven racks are placed so that you have enough room to move the large pot and its cover in and out of the oven.
-(In my oven that requires removing 1 or 2 of the racks, which should be done before the oven is heated.)
+- Place the oven racks to allow enough room for moving the large pot and its cover in and out of the oven.
+(If you have to remove racks, do it before the oven is heated.)
 Preheat the oven to 300 degrees F.

 - Dry the brisket with a paper towel.
 Resting the meat on one of the plates, sprinkle all sides with flour and pat it to dust off the excess.

 - Heat 2 tablespoons of oil in the pot.
 Gently place the brisket in the pot, sprinkle it with salt and pepper and brown on a medium high heat on the stovetop for about 3-5 minutes per side, browning every surface.
 Once the meat has fully browned, remove it from the pot and add in 2 more tablespoons of oil.